Is PTO Carryover Required?

 As the end of the year approaches, it's important for employers to revisit their PTO policy and align expectations accordingly.
 With the COVID-19 pandemic still surging and holidays on the horizon, employees will start thinking about how much PTO they have left and if they should take it.

 While most employers are not required to offer paid time off by the Fair Labor Standards Act (FLSA), many companies choose to do so in order to stay competitive and attractive to qualified candidates.
 Paid time off prevents burnout and promotes wellbeing for employees, and PTO policies can help set guidelines and expectations to help employees manage and plan their time off.

 Are Employers Required to Carry PTO From Year to Year?

-Since employers are not required to offer PTO at all, they are not required to let accrued or leftover PTO roll over onto the next year.
-However, companies may choose to let employees' use their PTO without expiration until their annual hire date—rather than the start of the year— based on when they were hired.
+Since most employers are not required to offer PTO at all, they are also not required to let accrued or leftover PTO roll over onto the next year.
+However, companies may choose to let employees use their PTO without expiration until their annual hire date—rather than the start of the year—based on when they were hired.

 What if an employee leaves before using all of their PTO days?
 Are employers responsible for paying out this balance?